MichaelsPlayground/TalkToYourDESFireCard/desfire_ev3_setup_desfire_light_environment.md

 As it is a little bit tricky to get sample DESFire Light tags this activity will provide a remedy to the situation.

+## Serious warning when using this activity

+**WARNING: The app will IMMEDIATELY run all setups when attached without any further confirmation !
+This includes a FORMAT of the PICC - you will loose any existing applications and files on the PICC without recovery !**

 When tapping a DESFire EV3 tag to the Android's card reader with this activity in the foreground the activity will immediately run these steps without any further confirmation: